bpasero/rssowl-target/README.md

 * click the "Plug-ins" tab
 * uncheck all plugins from the "Target Platform"
 * click on "Add required plug-ins"
+* if you run with a 64 bit vm you will have to tell to run in 32 bit mode by adding a parameter "-d32" to the VM arguments list on the Arguments tab
 * click "Run"

 RSSOwl should start just fine.